Plasticc66/hexlet-git/README.md

-No code No life
-experiment with git add -i
-and it is failed
+No code No problem and No life experiment with git add -i and it is work, im genius